fenago/deep-learning-for-nlp/Lab Guides/appendix_aws/Lab_20.md

 Note, it costs money to use a virtual server instance on Amazon.
 The cost is low for model development (e.g. less than one US dollar per hour), which is why this is so attractive, but it is not free.
 The server instance runs Linux.
 It is desirable although not required that you know how to navigate Linux or a Unix-like environment.
-We’re just running our Python scripts, so no advanced skills are needed.
+We're just running our Python scripts, so no advanced skills are needed.

 **Note:** The specific versions may differ as the software and libraries are updated frequently